UoB-COMSM0166/2025-group-21/README.md

         <td>Given a user is playing the game, when they set a highscore, then they should not be required to provide personal data.</td>
     </tr>
     <tr>
-        <td>As a casual player, I don't want to feel addicted or in pain after playing for periods of time.</td>
+        <td>As a casual player, I don't want to feel in pain after playing for long periods of time, so I can protect my health.</td>
         <td>Given a user is playing the game, when they set custom controls, then they should not be uncomfortable.</td>
     </tr>
   </table>